chingizagha/RickAndMorty/README.md

 ## Design

-The app has five key area that we will build out step-by-step
+The app has five key area:

 1. Characters
 2. Locations